nocliper/ilt/README.md

 ### Used algorithms
 Multiple algorithms are used to increase the reliability of results:
 * python version of Contin – Fast and reliable algorithm.
 [Original code](https://github.com/caizkun/pyilt) was written by [caizkun](https://github.com/caizkun).
 * [FISTA](https://github.com/JeanKossaifi/FISTA) – Used to obtain sparse solutions.
-Also good when donor and acceptor trap present in transient.
+Works good when donor and acceptor traps present in transient.
 * pyReSpect – adapted algorithm from [shane5ul/pyReSpect-time](https://github.com/shane5ul/pyReSpect-time).
 * regular L2 and L1+L2 regression.